A Decision Support System for Safer Airplane Landings: Predicting Runway Conditions Using XGBoost and Explainable AI: Results and discussion

 One interesting effect is that the presence of \textit{sand} makes the model increase the probability of a landing to be slippery, even though the intention of sanding is the opposite.
 Since the runway operators only add sand to the runways in the presence of slippery conditions, XGBoost might use the presence of sand as a surrogate variable explaining slippery conditions caused by ice or snow on the runways.
 In addition, even though sanding can increase tire-pavement friction, especially when applied on solid contamination, it can also make it difficult to achieve the high levels of friction \cite{KLEINPASTE15}.
 The results from the XGBoost models and the SHAP values are entering the discussions around sanding of airport runways and might indicate that sanding is not always helpful in lowering the slipperiness.

 Another observation is that \textit{horizontal visibility} is an important variable.
 It is not intuitive why this should be an important variable for the experienced slipperiness for landing aircrafts, even though it of course affects the visual perception for the pilots.
 Sometimes it also indicates heavy precipitation.
 As Oslo Airport is located at a place where it is quite often foggy, a low horizontal visibility can be an indication of fog.
 Fog combined with cold weather conditions might lead to very slippery and dangerous runway conditions.
-This is also the reason why fog is involved in as much as two of Huseby \& Rabbes' \cite{HUSEBY12} eight slippery scenarios, namely \textit{Freezing fog} and \textit{Stratus/fog, air temperature below 0$^{\circ}C$}.
+This is also the reason why fog is involved in as much as two of Huseby \& Rabbes' (2012) \cite{HUSEBY12} eight slippery scenarios, namely \textit{Freezing fog} and \textit{Stratus/fog, air temperature below 0$^{\circ}C$}.
 The former scenario happens when the temperature on the ground level drop to or below freezing point and the water droplets making up fog freeze on contact.
 This can result in black ice, which makes the runway very slippery.

 As observed in the SHAP values for the classification model, the strength of \textit{along wind} and \textit{across wind} are part of the influential variables.
 These variables do not directly affect the available friction between the tires and the runway, but it does affect the necessary braking force for the landing aircraft.
 Along wind contributes with either a stopping force or pushing force dependent on the direction, and either increases or decreases the necessary force from the brakes of the aircraft.
 This could affect whether a landing is friction limited or not, as the pilot might have to brake harder. \textit{Across wind} also contributes to difficulty in maneuvering and using more of the available friction on steering instead of braking.
-Therefore, you could say that our model works more like a landing condition predictor than a runway surface predictor, since it includes the overall experienced landing conditions for the aircrafts.
+Therefore, you could say that the classification model works more like a landing condition predictor than a runway surface predictor, since it includes the overall experienced landing conditions for the aircrafts.
 This means that the model could also work for other kind of challenging landing conditions than snow and ice, e.g. wind and rain, and thereby be expanded to not-northern airports.
+However, even though the friction coefficient is universal and flight type indifferent, the effect that wind has on determining whether a landing is friction limited could vary with airplane size, weight and shape.